ulfschneider/breakdown/README.md

     Sub This is a new sub-task inside of a new story inside of a new epic
 ```

 Currently you cannot modify already created issues - it´s only possible to create new issues.
+Any push will always be followed by an automatical pull.

 ## Release notes